-Linda Stone says that in front of our computers we often breath shallowly, which leads to higher stress, poorer decision making and general poorer health.
+Linda Stone says that in front of our computers we often breathe shallowly, which leads to higher stress, poorer decision making, and general poorer health.

 Make sure to check in on yourself from time to time and consciously breath deeply.
 Do it enough until it becomes a habit.